emptymonkey/revsh/Documentation/BEACHHEAD.md

 The operator will need to begin by identifying a remote vulnerability and exploiting it.
 This may only grant the operator limited control over the server, such as file upload to the webroot or database field extraction.

-### Stage 2
+### Stage 2 - Remote Code Execution (RCE)

 *Goal: Gain arbitrary RCE.*<br>
 *Vector: Variable*<br>
 *Privilege: Non-privileged User*

-Once the operator has found a limited remote functionality vulnerability, they will want to leverage it to grant repeatable arbitrary "remote code execution" (aka RCE).
+Once the operator has found a limited remote functionality vulnerability, they will want to leverage it to grant repeatable arbitrary remote code execution.
 In the above example of a vulnerable web application with file upload to the webroot, this stage could be performed by uploading a webshell.

-### Stage 3
+### Stage 3 - Reverse Shell

 *Goal: Establish a reverse shell.*<br>
 *Vector: netcat*<br>